 Tuesday News Quickies

-That’s it for this fine Tuesday.
-Have a good one! :)
+That’s it for today, folks.
+Have a kick-butt day! :)